-Section 9-2.
+Section 4-5.
 Affiliation with an academic community

-It is a prerequisite that the candidate can contribute to the institution's academic community, for example through academic activities such as seminars, workshops and dissemination tasks.
+The candidate is required to contribute to the institution's academic community, for example through academic activities such as seminars, workshops and dissemination tasks.
 The institution and the academic supervisor must systematically follow up these kinds of activities so that the candidate's contact with the academic community is planned and realised.